 MIT App Inventor on Chromebooks

 Many Chromebooks, including all Chromebooks since 2019, can run Android apps.
 This makes them attractive choices for working with App Inventor because you can use a single device both for creating apps in the browser and for running finished app as Android applications.
-See the link below in Resources for a list of Chromebooks that can run Android apps (as of 2019).

-*NB: For school IT administrators: Some schools choose to disable the ability to run Android apps on their managed Chromebooks, which makes them unusable for App Inventor.
+For school IT administrators: Some schools choose to disable the ability to run Android apps on their managed Chromebooks, which makes them unusable for App Inventor.
 See the link under Resources on how to control this feature for your managed Chromebooks and how to manage deployments of apps across your organization.

 Initial Setup Instructions

 Step 1.
 If you are unboxing a new Chromebook, you should use the “settings” app and go to the “About Chrome OS” item (usually the last item on the left-hand side of the window).
 There it will tell you the version of Chrome OS running on the Chromebook along with a “Check for Updates” button.
 Click the button.
 It will either tell you that your Chromebook is up to date or it will start the update process.
 It is possible that you may have to update multiple times.
-Once your Chromebook takes the update, again “Check for Updates” until your Chromebook says that it is up-to-date.1.
+Once your Chromebook takes the update, again “Check for Updates” until your Chromebook says that it is up-to-date.

 Step 2.
 Turn on the Google Play Store setting to enable the use of Android apps.
 To do this, search under settings for Play Store and you should see the option to turn on the store. as shown below.
 If you do not see Google Play store under the settings list, make sure you are running the latest version of Chrome OS.
 If your Chromebook is managed by a school or business, you may need to discuss with your IT administrator about enabling this feature if it has been disabled.
 If you are still unable to install Android apps from the Play Store, your Chromebook is unable to run apps and is not usable with App Inventor.